 Assumption 1.1 is standard in the literature and rules out belief-updating after signals that are perceived to realize with zero probability.
-The remaining assumptions are technical conditions that are satisfied in most applications in the literature: Assumption 1.2 is a regularity condition on the integrability of perceived likelihood ratios, which will be important for our martingale approach based on moment generating functions.
-Assumption 1.3 ensures that, near point-mass beliefs, signal densities are continuous in beliefs; this simplifies the statements of our stability results.
+The remaining assumptions are technical conditions that are satisfied in most applications in the literature: Assumption 1.2 is a regularity condition on the integrability of perceived likelihood ratios, which will be important for our martingale approach based on moment generating functions in Section 3.1.
+This rules out that the distribution of perceived log-likelihood ratios $\log \frac{\hat{p}{\mu}(z|\omega)}{\hat{p}{\mu}(z|\omega')}$ , when z is drawn from $P{\mu}$ , is heavy-tailed (i.e., the moment-generating function is infinite at all non-zero arguments); commonly used parametric distributions (e.g., Gaussian) are not heavy-tailed.
+Assumption 1.3 imposes continuity with respect to beliefs on signal densities, but is only assumed near point-mass beliefs; this simplifies the statements of our stability results.